US signs off on 800,000 more doses of monkeypox vaccine

 But it turned out U.S. officials had only about 2,000 doses on hand when the outbreak was first identified in May.
 Shipping and regulatory delays have meant only a portion of the rest were deployed.

-“There’s not enough doses,” said Dr. Perry Halkitis of Rutgers University.
-“I think with some quicker action on part of federal government we might not be in the situation we are now.”
+“There’s not enough doses,” said Dr. Perry Halkitis, a public health specialist at Rutgers University.
+“I think with some quicker action on the part of federal government we might not be in the situation we are now.”

 The doses previously shipped came from a separate facility in Denmark that already had FDA clearance.
 Another 786,000 doses made at a newly opened Bavarian Nordic facility were awaiting the U.S. certification announced Wednesday.